You don't have any courses in your cart. Find a DMA Location near you!

 Terms and Conditions

-COVID-19 Cancellation Update (May, 1st, 2020): Despite the fact that terms and conditions state that in case of acts of god or a health pandemic there will be no refund we have decided to provide full credit for summer 2021 for the entirety of a customer’s 2020 purchase.
+COVID-19 Cancellation Update (June, 15th, 2020): Despite the fact that terms and conditions state that in case of acts of god or a health pandemic there will be no refund we have decided to provide full credit for summer 2021 for the entirety of a customer’s 2020 purchase.
+The procedure for claiming the credit will be announced on September, 1st, 2020.
 Additionally, all students have been given online access to our STEAM Learning Lab with 30 self-paced online courses.
 If a location partner or university cancels on-campus summer programs due to COVID-19 for the Summer of 2020 at any of our locations customers will receive full credit for the amount of their purchase including all additions as applicable.
 If a camp is postponed for reasons of health and safety customers will receive full credit.
 The credit is not transferable and will be available to use through August 31st, 2021.
-If you have any questions please contact us at email@example.com or by phone at 1-866-656-3342.
+If you have any questions please contact us at email@example.com.

 Welcome to Digital Media Academy and the DigitalMediaAcademy.org website (sometimes referred to as the “Site” or “Website”).
 Through this Site, Digital Media Academy offers Digital Media Academy education and training programs and camps, activities, events, applications, software, materials, and related products and services (collectively the “Services”).
 Access and use of the Site and purchase and use of the Services is governed by and subject to these Terms and Conditions (referred to as the “Agreement” or “Terms”), as well as all applicable laws, whether or not you are a registered user of the Site or you create an account on the Site.
 Please review the Agreement carefully before using the Site or purchasing any Services.
 By accessing, using or downloading any materials from the Site or purchasing any Services from Digital Media Academy, you agree to be bound by the terms and conditions in the Agreement.